Vacuum Heat Treating

 A Commitment to Quality Vacuum Heat Treatment Services

-Accreditation: NADCAP approval, ISO 9001:2008 (without design), AS( 100:2009 certification and ITAR registration.
+Accreditation: NADCAP approval, ISO 9001:2015 (without Design), AS9100:2016 certification and ITAR registration.
 The unit is also recognized by the Federal Aviation Authority for following the protocols of the Drug and Alcohol Misuse Prevention Program.

-Customer Approvals: customer approvals for vacuum heat treatment include Rolls Royce (certification) Arde, Berkshire, Barnes, Goodrich, Honeywell Grimes, and Doncaster (Meco and GCE)
+Customer Approvals: customer approvals for vacuum heat treatment include Rolls Royce (certification) Arde, Berkshire, Barnes, Goodrich, Honeywell, Cessna, Gulfstream, and Doncaster (Meco and GCE)

 Vacuum Heat Treating Capabilities